zdravkov/kendo-docs/api/javascript/ui/treelist.md

 The [template](/api/framework/kendo#methods-template) which renders popup editor.

 The template should contain elements whose `name` HTML attributes are set as the editable fields.
-This is how the grid will know which field to update.
+This is how the treelist will know which field to update.
 The other option is to use [MVVM](/framework/mvvm/overview) bindings in order to bind HTML elements to data item fields.

 > Use the `role` data attribute to initialize Kendo UI widgets in the template.
 Check [data attribute initialization](/data-attribute-initialization) for more info.